 - Food Retail and Foodservices Code

-- Canadian Food Inspection Agency – information on federal rules that apply to food businesses
+- Canadian Food Inspection Agency – for information on federal rules that apply to food businesses.

 Check with your local municipality for local business rules that may apply.

 If you need any more information about the rules for starting a low-risk home-prepared food business or about food safety for your business, contact Alberta Health Services.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.